Ultimate Energy Saving Tips Guide

 A 20°C wash will often be good enough for your clothes.
 And this will reduce running costs by up to 62% compared with a 40°C wash, according to consumer group Which?.

-- Air dry your laundry rather then tumble drying
+- Air dry your laundry rather than tumble drying

 If there's a tumble dryer in your home, try to resist the urge to chuck your laundry in there straight from the washing machine.
 It is more environmentally friendly to hang your clothes on a clothes horse or washing line (if you have one).
 And better for your energy bills too.